The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 Too much variety increases food waste for the client and hurts kitchen efficiency.

-When customers call asking for fettuccine Alfredo, spaghetti meatball, lasagna, and two different salads, I respond: "We'd be happy to serve you what you would like.
+When customers ask for fettuccine Alfredo, spaghetti meatball, lasagna, and two salads, I respond: "We'd be happy to serve what you'd like.
 However, I strongly recommend we reduce the variety.
 That will cost less per person and you'll have far fewer items thrown out."

 Most customers respond: "Oh, that's great.
 Good to know."
 They recognize you as the expert.

-So don't shy away from persuading the customer.
-You're not being pushy—you're giving a recommendation to help their budget go further.
+Don't shy away from persuading the customer.
+You're giving a recommendation to help their budget go further.

 💡 Enga’s tip: Don’t default to discounts